Contact Us for support on (800) 668 1238

 Prepare your property before it snows

-Remove anything that could obstruct snow clearing or damage your machine – everything from rocks to extension cords to hoses.
+You should remove obstacles, including rocks, cords, and hoses, to prevent damage to your snow blower during snow clearing.
 Use stakes to mark your driveway, walkways and gardens to identify what needs to be cleared without causing any damage to anything below.

 Throw your snow with the wind